agonzalezsola/Invoices/README.md

 ## Backend

 _Coded in C# with .Net Core.
-There offer an REST API to allow basic CRUD operations.
+It offers a REST API to allow basic CRUD operations.
 Thanks to [ExchangeRate-Api v6](https://www.exchangerate-api.com/) the API allow Invoice exchange to the desire currency_

-_There is an example of the Invoice structure_
+_This is an example of the Invoice structure_

 ```
 {